Conrad Logan

 Conrad Joseph Logan (born 18 April 1986) is an Irish former professional footballer who played as a goalkeeper.
-He is currently a first-team coach at Anstey Nomads.
+He is currently manager of Northern Premier League Division One Midlands club Anstey Nomads.

 Logan joined the Leicester City academy in 2001, making his professional debut in 2005.
 He largely served Leicester as a backup goalkeeper, playing for several other clubs on loan.
 During a loan spell at Stockport County, Logan helped the club win the 2008 Football League Two play-off final.
 At the time of his release in 2015, he was the longest-serving player in Leicester's squad.

 After spending over a year out of the game, mainly due to injury, Logan signed for Scottish club Hibernian in March 2016.
 In his debut appearance for the club he made two saves in a penalty shootout earning them a place in the 2016 Scottish Cup Final, which they went on to win.

 Career

 Leicester City

 Logan (far right) as a substitute for Leicester City on 23 January 2010.
 He spent the majority of his career at the club on the bench.

 Born in Ramelton, County Donegal, he began his career in 2001 in the youth system at Leicester City.
 He had two loan spells at Boston United during the 2005–06 season.

 Logan, who made his senior debut for Leicester in a 2–0 League Cup win over Macclesfield Town on 22 August 2006.
 After a series of poor displays from first-choice keeper Paul Henderson at the start of the 2006–07 season, Logan made his league debut in a 0–0 draw against Colchester United on 23 September.
 He was dropped from the first team squad after conceding four goals against Sheffield Wednesday on 2 December 2006.
 Nonetheless, he signed a new three-year contract on 21 December.
 When Nigel Worthington was appointed caretaker manager, Logan regained his place in a 2–1 defeat to Norwich City on 14 April 2007.
 He played in the club's final five league games of the season, keeping two clean sheets and helping Leicester avoid relegation.